ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 - In the -e argument, please put the jwt secret key you've generated which is in your `.env` file.
 - The last line you specify the docker image to load and also the bash command to run inside the docker container.

-Explication of the bash command who run the chatbot (you can found it inside the dockerfile) :
+Explication of the bash command who run the chatbot (you can found it inside the Dockerfile):
 - `rasa run` : run a specific model to be use with others applications
 - `-m trained-models` : Here, we specify the path to the models trained before.
 - `--cors "*"` : Enable all cors, our front end application must have access to the model